What to Eat in Ubi: Amazing Food Adventure

-Order their mee sua, porridge, and yee mee if you need some heavy filling like rice.
-Their Double Sliced Fish Soup Bee Hoon is worth considering too.
+Order their mee sua, porridge, and yee mee if you need heavy filling like rice.
+Their Double Sliced Fish Soup Bee Hoon is worth considering, too.

 Be early to grab your bowl of warm goodness at 3024 Ubi Road 3, #01-99, Singapore, 408652.

 Mr Lorbak: A Delight what to eat in Ubi